Photofacials Brownwood, TX

 what are photofacials and photodynamic therapy?

-Photodynamic Therapy is a process by which a topical medication/sensitizer (Levulan) is applied to your skin that is activated by a specific wavelength of light (IPL or Blue Light).
+Photodynamic Therapy, often called Photofacials, is a process by which a topical medication/sensitizer (Levulan) is applied to your skin that is activated by a specific wavelength of light (IPL or Blue Light).
 Levulan is a 20% solution of Aminolevulinic Acid (ALA).
 ALA is a “natural” product found in humans throughout the body.
 It is a precursor for hemoglobin synthesis (ability to make red blood cells and carry oxygen).

 ALA (Levulan) concentrates in pilo-sebacous units that lead to sebaceous gland shrinkage and decreased sebum production for up to 12 months or longer.
 It is a series of treatments (2-3) and are spaced out (2-3) weeks apart.
 It is a lesser expensive alternative to Accutane and achieves the same results without the same side effects or expense.
 There are no contraindications for other maintenance types of treatments after the initial treatments and patients can acquire additional acne therapies if needed.